 Plant vs animal protein

-These days, more and more people are turning away from the more traditional animal proteins in favor of those that come from plants, especially in western societies.
+These days, more and more people are turning away from the more traditional animal proteins in favour of those that come from plants, especially in western societies.
 For example, about 28% of the American population ate more protein from plant sources in 2020.(1) But how do plant based proteins compare to animal protein?

 As mentioned earlier, there are 20 amino acids that our body uses to build protein.
 Out of these 20 amino acids, 9 are considered essential, which means that our bodies cannot produce them itself.
 Therefore, you need to get them from your diet.
 These 9 EEAs consist of: